Upgrading WordPress plugins on Lightsail with wp-cli

 I usually don’t like to jump up to a new major version of a plugin without reading more about it; you can tell it not to update past a patch or minor number by adding either --patch or --minor.

-If for some reason, a root user created your WordPress setup (ours was), you will probably need to pass the flag --allow-root and run the command with sudo in front.
+If for some reason, a root user created your WordPress setup (ours was), you will need to pass the flag --allow-root and run the command with sudo in front.

 For example, sudo wp plugin update --all --allow-root.